 What’s on offer?

-- Reimbursement of fees for the portfolio route (worth £950).
+- Reimbursement of fees for the Portfolio Route (worth £950)

-- Assistance and advice with completing forms and paperwork.
+- Advice on completing forms and paperwork

 - Assistance with arranging occupational health assessments.

-- Advice on arranging indemnity.
+- Advice on arranging indemnity